Hk-Hacker-Harsh/CTF_Project/Readme.md

 1. Once a person said, "Inner Beauty is more Important"<br>
 [Click Here](/Site/index.html)

 2. I'm OP....
 If i say NO, Even Google have to Listen ME...
-I tell them Where TO and Not To Go....
+I tell them Where TO and Not To Go....<br>
 [Click Here](/Site/index.html)

 3. 12.991689124646834, 80.23371734829608